siddhi-io/www/en/docs/docs/query-guide.md

 **Example 3 (full outer join)**

-The query to generate output for all events arriving in the `StockStream` stream and in the `TwitterStream` stream regardless of whether there is a matching `companyID` for `symbol` exist in the other stream window or not.
+A query to generate output for all events arriving in the `StockStream` stream and in the `TwitterStream` stream regardless of whether there is a matching `companyID` for `symbol` exist in the other stream window or not.

 ```sql
 define stream StockStream (symbol string, price float, volume long);